YHyunCho/yhyuncho.github.io/_posts/2024-08-10-Day 1 to Day 3 Code Review.md

 I needed the bird to drop fish, so I added the fish spawning functionality directly into the FlightOfBird script, not the Game Manager.

-This is where using a coroutine instead of ```InvokeRepeating()``` becomes important.
-Since the fish's position needs to be relative to the bird's current position, it's crucial to save the bird's position every frame.
-Coroutines are ideal for this as they allow for continuous updates.

 ```c#
 public class FlightOfBird : MonoBehaviour